Work with solutions

 Note

-error, follow the instructions in the pop-up message that displays in the
+If the build fails with an ENOENT error, follow the instructions in the pop-up message that displays in the

 bottom right-hand corner to install CMSIS-Toolbox.